 In the world of uncertainty and risk, agents make decisions that reflect a specific \emph{risk attitude}, which defines people's mindset towards taking risk.
 Some decision makers have a simple objective of minimising expected loss.
 These decision makers are indifferent to the risk involved in the various choices and they focus solely on the expected loss each alternative entails.
 In other words, they are \textit{risk neutral}.
 However, in domains that are characterised by huge wins or losses, that is, \emph{high-stake domains}, decision makers have objectives that go beyond minimising expected costs to account for the degree of risk associated with each choice.
 In reality, decision makers are seldom risk neutral.
 In fact, decision makers might be \textit{risk averse}, i.e., they avoid risky choices that can expose them to a high degree of loss.
 For example, risk-averse decision makers will always choose to insure valuable assets, such as homes and cars, to avoid the potential loss of these assets.
 Although the probability of a loss may be small, the potential loss of the asset itself would be very large.
 Thus, these individuals are willing to rather pay a monthly fee to insurance companies rather than face the risk of potential losses.

 The opposite of the risk-averse attitude is the \textit{risk seeking} one.
-Decision makers with this attitude tolerate losses more than the risk-averse individuals and prefer risky alternatives that have the potential of high returns.
-Thus, when they are offered two choices with the same expected utility, they prefer the risky choice if it has the potential of higher returns.
-For example, if a risk seeking individual is given the choice between a gamble and a sure outcome, s/he prefers the gamble if there is a possibility of higher returns.
+Decision makers with this attitude tolerate losses more than risk-averse individuals and prefer risky alternatives that have the potential to result in high returns.
+Thus, when they are offered two choices with the same expected utility, they prefer the risky choice if it has the potential to result in higher returns.
+For example, if a risk-seeking individual is given the choice between a gamble and a sure outcome, s/he prefers the gamble if there is a probability of higher returns.